albar965/littlenavmap-manual/en/OPTIONS.md

 #### Simulator aircraft scroll box size (percent of map window size)  {#simulator-aircraft-scroll-box}

-Smaller values keep the aircraft centered and will move the map often.
-Large values will update the map only when aircraft reaches map boundary.
+Smaller values keep the aircraft centered and will move the map more often.
+Larger values will update the map only when aircraft reaches map boundary.

 This setting is ignored when `Center map on aircraft and next flight plan waypoint` is checked and a flight plan is set.